caiqinghua/caiqinghua.github.com/source/_posts/2013-08-27-how-to-write-and-post-octopress-blog-to-github-pages.markdown

 ## Edit the post file

 1. use a text edit tool open the markdown file: \octopress\source\_posts\2013-08-27-how-to-write-and-post-octopress-blog-to-github-pages.markdown.
+I recommend using the Sublime Text.
+I like it.
+I think you will like it.
 2. edit it by markdown syntax.
 3. [Open the markdown file of this blog,](https://github.com/caiqinghua/caiqinghua.github.com/tree/source/source\_posts\2013-08-27-how-to-write-and-post-octopress-blog-to-github-pages.markdown), you will know the markdown syntax.
 4. For more infomation